-The engine is designed to use low sulfur number 1-D or 2-D Diesel fuel only.
-At temperatures below $20^{\circ}\mathrm{F}$ (-7°C), number 1-D or winter blend number 2-D fuel is recommended.
-(See Cold weather operation in the Driving chapter of this supplement.)
+Number 1-D or winter blend number 2-D fuel is recommended at temperatures below $20^{\circ}\mathrm{F}$ (-7°C) (see Cold weather operation in the Driving chapter of this supplement).
 Diesel fuel containing no more than 5% of biodiesel may be used.
-Biodiesel fuel is a product derived from renewable fuel sources such as vegetable oil, animal fat and cooking oil
+Biodiesel fuel is a product derived from renewable fuel sources such as vegetable oil, animal fat and cooking oil.
+Since it is normal for a small amount of unburned fuel to enter the crankcase and mix with the engine oil, the use of biodiesel requires that the engine oil and filter be changed more often.
+Refer to the Exceptions section of the Scheduled Maintenance Guide chapter for more information.